 Located between your knees and your hips, the group of muscles collectively known as quadriceps (or popularly known as ‘quads’) is the ones that get the most benefit out of these leg press exercises.
 When you are pushing the weights in a leg press machine, you are basically employing the power of your quads.
 For those looking forward to getting good quad muscles, this 4-Way Hip Sled to use as Leg Press is a great option from TDS.

 Your quads are one of the most important muscles of the body because they, unbeknownst to you, are one of the hardest workers.
-These muscles help you attain a better balance, as well as hold most of your body weight.
-While pushing the weights of the leg press machine using the quad muscles is one of the primary things that works your quads here, when you are putting them back in your place, your quads will again get some workout.
+These muscles help you attain a better balance.
+As well as this they hold most of your body weight.
+While pushing the weights of the leg press machine using the quad muscles is one of the primary things that works your quads here.
+When you are putting them back in your place, your quads will again get some workout.

 While it is common knowledge about how biceps and triceps can be worked out, this dual movement involved in the leg press exercise is one of the best ways to improve your quadriceps.